The Serpent Is Rising

-The Serpent Is Rising is the third album by American band Styx, released in October 1973, a mere three months after their previous album Styx II in July 1973.
+The Serpent Is Rising is the third album by American band Styx, released in October 1973, three months after their previous album Styx II in July 1973.

 The album was reissued in 1980 with new artwork and a new title, Serpent.

-The album peaked at #192 on the Billboard 200, their second-lowest charting album, and as of 2007 has sold fewer than 100,000 copies worldwide.
+The album peaked at #192 on the Billboard 200, their second-lowest charting album, and as of 2007 had sold fewer than 100,000 copies worldwide.

 Songs and reception

 Described as a loose concept album, The Serpent Is Rising contains a number of sexual innuendos.
 The baroque prog "The Grove of Eglantine" (written by DeYoung) was about a woman's vagina.
 It has some harpsichord and accordion, to give a British/European sound.

 The proggish title track was written by John Curulewski, is about the serpent beginning to rise.
-Musically, it has some King Crimson influence especially on their debut album.
+Musically, it has some King Crimson influence.